 In comparison, ION Geophysical Corporation’s (IO) FCF was $26.9 million in 2017.
 It was an improvement compared to the less than $1 million FCF in 2016.
 In 2017, IO’s CFO improved sharply versus 2016, which resulted in an FCF improvement in 2017.

 Weatherford’s capex plans

-Weatherford’s 2018 capex budget is $200 million–$250 million compared to $225 million capex in 2017.
-Its 2018 capex will be spent depending on the type of contracts and anticipated activity in the oil and gas industry.
+Weatherford plans to keep its 2018 capex budget at $200 million to $250 million, compared to $225 million in capex in 2017.
+The 2018 capex is expected to depend on the type of contracts and anticipated activity in the oil and gas industry.

 WFT’s management expects cash flow for 1Q18 to be negatively impacted by seasonally lower collections, higher interest in tax payments, and increased capital expenditures.
 For 2018 as a whole, it expects FCF to improve and achieve cash flow neutrality.

 Next in this series, we’ll discuss Tenaris’s (TS) cash flow and capex.